omarwarsame/3tier_todo_app/README.md

 ## PHP To-do application requirements
-1. Database
-2. DB Management tool
+This app will require database and database management tool

-### What this app can do
+## What this app can do
 It can insert data, update data and delete data
 _________________________________________________________________________________________________________